Neshri/MailResponder/readme.md

 ## Features

 -   **Email-Based Interaction:** Communicates using the Microsoft Graph API to send and receive real emails.
 -   **Multi-Level Problem Catalogue:** Problems are defined in `prompts.py` and structured into multiple difficulty levels, unlocked as the student succeeds.
 -   **Persistent Student Tracking:** A SQLite database (`conversations.db`) tracks each student's progress, current level, and active conversation.
+-   **Conversation Archiving:** Saves the full history of every completed conversation to a separate archive database (`completed_conversations.db`) for later review and analysis.
 -   **Dual-LLM Architecture:**
     -   **Evaluator AI:** A strict, logical model that determines if a student's suggestion correctly solves the problem.
     -   **Persona AI:** A creative model that plays the role of Ulla, responding conversationally based on the Evaluator's verdict.
 -   **Highly Configurable:** Personas, problems, and difficulty levels can be easily modified or extended by editing the `prompts.py` file.
 -   **Utility Functions:** Includes command-line flags for database inspection and inbox cleanup.

 ## How It Works